 Following my positive experience in Uganda, I used Airalo in Rwanda which was just as straightforward.
 Here I used a bit more data as I was using my device for tethering as well, so I ended up using the easy top-up process as well to purchase a bit more data during our trip.

 Overall, my experience with Airalo has been very positive.
-It only took a few minutes to setup, and once I had installed my first eSIM, eSIMs for other countries were a lot easier to install as I understood the process.
+It only took a few minutes to set up, and once I had installed my first eSIM, eSIMs for other countries were a lot easier to install as I understood the process.
 It was a little more expensive than purchasing a local SIM card (except in the USA where it is cheaper in our experience), but it was definitely super convenient.

 I also liked that, on my phone at least, I could leave my actual SIM installed alongside my eSIM.
-So I could still recieve things like bank authentication messages on my main number whilst using my Airalo SIM for data.
+So I could still receive things like bank authentication messages on my main number whilst using my Airalo SIM for data.
 This was a lot more convenient than juggling SIM cards.

 The main disadvantage compared to a normal local SIM other than cost for us was that the Airalo eSIM did not allow for phone calls or texts.
 This made it more difficult to make a few needed local calls but we were able to do so using Skype over 4G without problem.